Good Friday Agreement architect David Trimble has died aged 77

 "He played a very important role in building peace on our island.
 May he rest in peace."

+SDLP leader Colum Eastwood has said Mr Trimble "demonstrated immense courage" during the Good Friday Agreement negotiations and has left an "indelible mark on our shared island's story".

+In a statement he said that "without David Trimble's fortitude, there would simply have been no agreement".

-TUV leader Jim Allister said: "I am greatly saddened to learn of the passing of Lord David Trimble and wish to express to Lady Trimble and the family sincere condolences.
+Jim Allister, who leads the TUV, a rival unionist party in Northern Ireland, which opposed the Good Friday Agreement, said: "I am greatly saddened to learn of the passing of Lord David Trimble and wish to express to Lady Trimble and the family sincere condolences.

 "Though politically we fundamentally disagreed over the Belfast Agreement, latterly as joint applicants in the Judicial Review challenge to the Protocol we shared a common determination to rid Northern Ireland of this iniquitous assault on our constitutional position.